derUli/simpleinstall-v2/README.md

 It needs a folder `src` containing all files of the module or theme and a `build.json` file containing metadata.

 Please verify that only the required files are included.
-Don't include files other components in your `src` folder.
+Don't include files of other components in your `src` folder.

 An example packaging project is located in the `example` folder.